AACT/CTSS Webinar: Artificial Intelligence Enables Structural Toxicity Testing for Endpoint and Multiple-Timepoint Assays

 AACT Distinguished Chinese Toxicologist Lecture, Business Meeting and Reception

 Date: Monday, March 16, 2020

 Presenter: Kenneth L. Hastings, DrPH, DABT, ATS Hastings Toxicology Consulting LLC

 Description: Immunotoxicology research and testing have evolved from early studies of anaphylaxis to the robust and diverse field of immunotoxicology as we know it today.
 Early studies connecting immune dysfunction with exposure to exogenous agents focused on adverse reactions to vaccines, industrial chemicals, and ionizing radiation.
 Over time, immunologists described the fundamental mechanisms of immunogenic agents as well as understanding the concept of immunosuppression.
 These myriad achievements greatly improved public health and led to the development of immunotoxicology methods to determine all types of adverse immunological responses to designed agents such as drugs and biologics.

-Title: PM2.5-Induced Imbalance of Intracellular Reactive Oxygen Species Cause Vascular Dysfunction & Development
+PM2.5-Induced Imbalance of Intracellular Reactive Oxygen Species Cause Vascular Dysfunction and Development

 Date and Time: November 26, 2018